aws-samples/aws-iot-elf/README.md

 ```

 Lastly, you will probably want to read through the Troubleshooting section at the bottom of these instructions, just in case you experience a bump.

+To validate the AWS IoT ELF is setup correctly, execute `python elf.py create` and `python elf.py clean`.
+You should not see any errors.

 ## Detailed Help
 #### Defaults